spiral/docs/docs/en/component/storage.md

 The differences between the methods are as follows:

-- When working with a storage, you should pass the file name in the URI-like format `[BUCKET_NAME]://[FILE_NAME]`.
+- When working with a storage, you should pass a file name in the URI-like format `[BUCKET_NAME]://[FILE_NAME]`.
-  In all methods of working with storage, this is the first string argument.
+  In all methods of working with a storage, this is the first string argument.

 - In all methods of working with a bucket, this is a file name in an arbitrary format.
 Please also note that the leading slash does not affect the file location in any way and the names `file.txt` and `/file.txt` will be completely